Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Malaga.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Malaga.
+Rentalcargroup offers a price comparison of all car rental companies in Malaga, Spain.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Malaga, Spain.

 Malaga Car Hire Comparison | We offer a price comparison of all car hire suppliers in Malaga but you choose your car hire based on price, car hire agency and fleet choice.

 Málaga is a large city in the southern Spanish region of Andalucia and capital of the Malaga Province.
 The largest city on the Costa del Sol, Malaga has a typical Mediterranean climate and is also known as the birthplace of famous Spanish artist Pablo Picasso.

 The city offers beaches, hiking, architectural sites, art museums, excellent shopping and cuisine.
 While more laid back than Madrid or Barcelona, Malaga is still the center and transport hub for the hugely popular Costa del Sol region, which is flooded with tourists in the summer, and the city has certainly cashed in on the sun and sand, with lots of new construction as well as hotels and facilities geared to tourists.
 However, Malaga also offers some genuinely interesting historical and cultural attractions in its old city and its setting on the coast is still beautiful.